atet/sql/README.md

 ## SQLite vs. other SQL implementations

 * The SQL language has multiple implementations (e.g. SQLite, MySQL, MariaDB, etc.)
-* There can be many differences between these implementations ranging from capabilities to performance.
+* There can be many differences between these implementations ranging from capabilities to performance
 * You can read more about the details here: [https://stackoverflow.com/q/1326318](https://stackoverflow.com/q/1326318)

 [Back to Top](#table-of-contents)